Last updated October 16 at 3 pm

 - City Hall - Staff are here to assist you.
 For in-person service, please call or email us to make an appointment.
 Contact information can be found here.

-- RH Memorial Library - is now open with restrictions but curbside pickup is still encouraged..
+- RH Memorial Library - as of July 28, the library is closed once again to visitors but is happy to serve patrons through enhanced curbside pickup.
 Check out their website for all of the details.

 - THE HEIGHTS - is now open with restrictions.
 See the General Guidelines here, Fitness Center Guidelines here, and Indoor Aquatic Center Guidelines here.
 For updated hours through Labor Day, click here.

-- Parks - At A.B.
-Green Park - the tennis courts, basketball courts, pavilions, and restrooms are now open.
-Highland Park and AB Green Park playgrounds, drinking fountains, and spray ground will remain closed until further notice.
+- Parks - Playgrounds, tennis courts, basketball courts, pavilions, and restrooms are now open.
+Drinking fountains and spray grounds will remain closed until further notice.

 - Notary Public at City Hall services by appointment

-- Recreation/PARC/HEIGHTS programs/events are cancelled through Labor Day 2020.
-Rentals are now limited to 25% capacity or no more than 50 people.
+- Recreation/PARC/HEIGHTS programs/events are limited.
+You can view their upcoming programs here.
+Rentals are now limited to 50% capacity or no more than 50 people.

 - Library programs/events - Check out their social media for virtual programs!